louise-hsu/Cryptocurrencies/README.md

 3. Predict clusters using cryptocurrencies data using the K-means algorithm form sklearn.
 4. Create some plots and data tables to present your results.

+## Summary

+Please view the Module18_Challenge.ipynb to see the visualizations